Baker Academic has a brand new website! Click Here To Visit: www.bakeracademic.com

 A. Andrew Das, professor of religious studies and assistant dean of the faculty, Elmhurst College

-"Thomas Schreiner has been a leading NT scholar for decades.
+"Thomas Schreiner has been a leading New Testament scholar for decades.
 This accessible, clear, and user-friendly resource brings together years of Schreiner's careful scholarship, pastoral reflection, and churchmanship into one concise volume.
 Professors looking for an introductory handbook on Acts and Paul's Letters for either the undergraduate or seminary level should look no further than the latest gift to come from Schreiner's pen."

 Jarvis J. Williams, associate professor of New Testament interpretation, Southern Baptist Theological Seminary